-Connecticut Towns Grapple with Big Funding Cuts Amid Budget Deadlock
+Connecticut Towns Grapple With Big Funding Cuts Amid Budget Deadlock

-Connecticut cities and towns Monday were hit with a big wave of education funding cuts hit, forcing municipalities to freeze spending and consider tax increases as the state moves into its fourth month without a budget.
+A wave of education funding cuts hit Connecticut cities and towns on Monday, forcing them to freeze spending and consider tax increases as the state moves into its fourth month without a budget.

 Continue Reading Below

+If the state doesn't pass a budget and provide Southington more funding soon, the town will have to implement across-the-board layoffs in areas of public safety, roads and parks, Mr. Brumback said.

-If the state fails to pass its own budget, it will cut education funds to the town by $20 million, or about 14% of the town's annual budget.
+In the absence of a state budget, state education funds to Southington would be cut by $20 million, or 14% of the town's annual budget, he said.
+"Nothing will be unscathed."

 Continue Reading Below